pgRouting/workshop/docs/chapters/geoext_client.rst

 We now have all what we need to handle the route from the web service: the next chapter will explain how and when to call the service.

-The pgrouting function handle the call to the web service through the store.
-The function check if we have the two points and call store.removeAll();
-this will erase the a previous result from the map.
-Then the function format the arguments and call store.load will all the parameters.

-All the rest is handled by the FeatureStore: the geojson to feature conversion, filling the vector with these features and so on ...

 -------------------------------------------------------------------------------------------------------------
 Trigger the web service call
 -------------------------------------------------------------------------------------------------------------